ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mediola-gateway/README.md

 Not expected result: {XC_ERR}{"code":"010000"}\
 When this is working, the username and the password need to be added to the configuration.
 When this is not working, you might don't have the username and correct password.
 When you have only set a password, you need to setup a full user.
 (Gateway V6)

-## usage for WIR (WR) and Roto (BK) sun blinds
+## usage for WIR (WR), Roto (BK) and Elero (ER) sun blinds

 These sun blinds will be found automatically.
-They start with WR or BK.
+They start with WR, BK or ER.
 There are two folders in the adapter.
 One is called state and the other is called action.
 In state the WR status will be shown in percent of closure.
-The BK state is ever empty (never seen an other value).
+The BK and ER state is ever empty (never seen an other value).
 To update the state, the flag "read status from Mediola" in the adapter instance settings need to be set.
 The update intervall could be adjusted in minutes.
 In the action folder, the sun blinds could be controlled.
 To move up a 1 need to be written, for down a 2 and 3 for a stop.
 For WIR you could send 10, 20, 30, 40, 50, 60, 70, 80 and 90 for setting a percentage.

 ## usage for Nobily (NY/DY) sun blinds